wilsonfsouza/python3-NOAA-StormEvents-CSV-dataset/README.md

 # Workspace Setup
 ### 1. Install virtualenv globally using this [tutorial](https://programwithus.com/learn-to-code/Pip-and-virtualenv-on-Windows/).

-### 2. Create a Virtual Environment and activate it
+### 2. Create a Virtual Environment and activate it:
 In the desired folder, create and activate your virtual environment.
 ```bash
 # Virtualenv modules installation (Windows based systems)